Are you a hard-working, lead-generating marketer who'd rather have 50 phone leads than 100 form leads?

-Have your ever called someone and threw your phone at the wall out of sheer frustration?
+Have you ever called someone and threw your phone at the wall out of sheer frustration?
 It happens to the best of us.

-Make sure calls are automatically routed to the right location, call center, or sales rep.
+Make sure to automatically route calls to the right location, call center, or sales rep.

 You can also filter your calls based on quality criteria so you don't tie up your resources with junk calls.
 Who doesn't like efficiency?

 Using call ads is an excellent way to drive leads to your business.
 This is especially true if you're a local company or online-only.

 The key is finding a strategy that works for your target audience and industry.
 We mentioned more than a handful for you to test out.